trueclean-energy/natural-db/README.md

 The assistant maintains two behavioral layers:

-- **Base Behavior**: Core functionality (database operations, scheduling, web search) remains constant via a constant system prompt
+- **Base Behavior**: Core functionality (database operations, scheduling, web search) remains consistent via a constant system prompt
 - **Personalized Behavior**: Communication style and preferences that evolve based on user feedback which can be changed via a dedicated tool and stored in a public.system_prompts table

 When you say "be more formal" or "address me by name," these preferences are stored with version history and persist across all conversations, creating a personalized experience.